I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 Whether you’re a travel hacker looking to use your points or rely on the amenities or wider variety of accessible accommodations, here are the Best Bar Harbor hotels.

-This New England themed boutique hotel in downtown Bar Harbor is a great option if you want all the charm of an inn or B&B, but don’t care about a fancy breakfast included with your stay.
+This New England themed boutique hotel is a great option if you want all the charm of an inn or B&B, but don’t care about a fancy breakfast included with your stay.

 Acadia Hotel is located just off of Main Street in downtown, so you’ll be within walking distance to shops, restaurants, bars, and galleries.